-We use the Diagnostic Cortex®, a platform that employs modern artificial intelligence techniques, to design diagnostic tests that are reproducible, robust, and answer critical clinical questions for our partners.
+We use the Diagnostic Cortex® platform, a system that employs modern artificial intelligence techniques, to design diagnostic tests that are reproducible, robust, and answer critical clinical questions for our partners.

 How often has your biomarker strategy for a drug in your pipeline not validated in clinical trials?
 Classical biomarker discovery solutions use a hypothesis-dependent approach based on presumed biological rationale for the drug, but unfortunately, there remains a high risk of clinical failure.